 If you love to multitask, you can run VMOS in Floating Window mode (like watching video), and check your messages at the same time.

-1. To get started, download and install the VMOS app from Google Play Store.
+1. To get started, download and install the VMOS apk app from its website.
 Your phone needs to have at least 3GB ram and 32GB of free storage space for it to work.
-If your phone doesn’t come with Google Play store, you can download the apk file from ApkPure.

 2. Launch the VMOS app.
 On the first run, it will download and install the ROM to your phone.
 This will take a while.